byteshelleu/web-scraping-samples/sample-e-commerce-scrolling-scraping/README.md

 - Price (with numeric value extraction)
 - Description
 - Rating information (including review count and stars)
+- Category information
-- Product URL
+- URL (when applicable)

 ## Customization

 The behavior of the scraper can be customized through the `config.py` file:
 - `HEADLESS_MODE`: Run in headless mode (no visible browser)
-- `WAIT_TIMEOUT`: Maximum time to wait for elements
+- `WEBDRIVER_TIMEOUT`: Maximum time to wait for elements
 - `SCROLL_PAUSE_TIME`: Time to pause between scrolls
 - `MAX_SCROLLS`: Maximum number of scrolls to attempt
-- `OUTPUT_FILE`: Name of the output CSV file
+- `DEFAULT_OUTPUT_FILE`: Name of the output CSV file
+- `BASE_URL`: Target website URL

 ## Design Principles

 This scraper follows these key design principles:
 - No try/except blocks for flow control
-- Cognitive complexity under 15
+- Cognitive complexity under 15 for all methods
-- Centralized locators
+- Centralized locators in separate file
 - Explicit waits instead of sleep
+- Polling-based approach for element detection
 - Page Object Model architecture
 - Instance methods instead of static methods
+- Null-safe attribute access with explicit type checking